Cottage in Wales

 About this cottage rental

-The Cottage On The Green is a delightful terraced cottage, resting on the outskirts of Borth-y-Gest, Wales.
+The Cottage On The Green is a delightful terraced cottage, resting right in the heart of Borth-y-Gest, Wales.
 The property hosts three bedrooms: one double, one twin and one single, able to accommodate up to five guests and served by a family bathroom and cloakroom.
 The property has an open-plan kitchen/diner with an electric oven and hob, microwave, fridge/freezer, toaster, kettle, dishwasher and washing machine, as well as a sitting room.
 Outside has a rear, private patio area with furniture, as well as off-road parking.
 The Cottage On The Green is an excellent choice for a coastal break to Wales.

 Amenities: Gas central heating.
 Electric oven and hob, microwave, fridge/freezer, toaster, kettle, dishwasher and washing machine.
 TV and WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot, Highchair and stairgate available.
 Off-road parking for one car and further roadside parking.
 Rear private patio area with furniture.
 Two well-behaved pet welcome.
 Sorry, no smoking.
 Shop 1.2 miles and pub 0.3 miles.